connor4312/blake3/readme.md

 #### `hash(data: BinaryLike, options?: { length: number }): Buffer`

 Returns a hash for the given data.
 The data can be a string, buffer, typedarray, array buffer, or array.
-By default, it creates a hash with the first 32 bytes of data, but this is configurable.
+By default, it generates the first 32 bytes of the hash for the data, but this is configurable.
 It returns a Buffer.

 #### `keyedHash(key: Buffer, data: BinaryLike, options?: { length: number }): Buffer`

 Returns keyed a hash for the given data.
 The key must be exactly 32 bytes.
 The data can be a string, buffer, typedarray, array buffer, or array.
-By default, it creates a hash with the first 32 bytes of data, but this is configurable.
+By default, it generates the first 32 bytes of the hash for the data, but this is configurable.
 It returns a Buffer.

 For more information, see [the blake3 docs](https://docs.rs/blake3/0.1.3/blake3/fn.keyed_hash.html).

 #### `deriveKey(context: string, material: BinaryLike, options?: { length: number }): Buffer`

 The key derivation function.
 The data can be a string, buffer, typedarray, array buffer, or array.
-By default, it creates a hash with the first 32 bytes of data, but this is configurable.
+By default, it generates the first 32 bytes of the hash for the data, but this is configurable.
 It returns a Buffer.

 For more information, see [the blake3 docs](https://docs.rs/blake3/0.1.3/blake3/fn.derive_key.html).